Jean Petit (theologian): Scholarly and theological responses

 The interest it excited was not to die with him.
 As long as the Duke of Burgundy was all-powerful in Paris, the argument could not be attacked publicly, but when he was expelled, Jean Gerson, in a sermon delivered before the king, strongly denounced seven propositions of Jean Petit as heretical and scandalous (1413).
 Shortly afterwards the king asked Gerard de Montaigu, Bishop of Paris, and the inquisitor of France to examine them and to take whatever action they judged proper — without however mentioning the name of Jean Petit.
 The bishop and the inquisitor with sixty doctors went into what was called a "Council of the Faith."
 After several sittings the speech of Jean Petit and nine propositions, said to have been extracted from it, were condemned (23 February 1414) by decree of the Bishop of Paris and of the inquisitor, and the book containing them was publicly burnt three days later.

-In the month of March following, the Duke of Burgundy appealed from the decision of the Bishop of Paris to Antipope John XXIII.
+In the month of March following, the Duke of Burgundy appealed from the decision of the Bishop of Paris to Pisan Antipope John XXIII.
 The pontiff entrusted the investigation to three cardinals.
 On the other hand, Gerson and the ambassadors of the King of France brought the affair before the ecumenical Council of Constance.
 At this juncture, John XXIII left Constance (20 March 1415) and withdrew from the council, while the King of France and the Duke of Burgundy made peace by the Treaty of Arras (22 February 1415).
 Thereupon Charles VI ordered his representatives to take no action at the council against Jean Petit, provided the Duke of Burgundy would also let the matter rest.